scott306lr/viewFormer/README.md

 Inspect and visualize Transformer's characteristics.

 ### How to use:
-Drop the whole folder into your project and import the module by following the steps in ```example.ipynb```.
+Drop the whole folder into your project and import the module, then follow the steps in ```example.ipynb``` to visualize your model.